 One of the biggest mis-conceptions about heating is that heat rises.
 It doesn't.
 Warm air rises.
 Convection heating heats the air, which is where this misunderstanding comes from.
 Infrared heating heats people and objects directly.
 The people and objects heated by infrared will in turn heat the air.

 When we heat a space using convection heat, that space is heated from the top down due to convection air flow.
-This is the reason why we’ve been conditioned to turn convection heating on and off regularly.
+This is the reason why we've been conditioned to turn convection heating on and off regularly.
 Convection heat is really inefficient and really expensive to run.
-Now as if that’s not enough, convection heating can also be uncomfortable due to an uneven temperature between floor and ceiling.
+Now as if that's not enough, convection heating can also be uncomfortable due to an uneven temperature between floor and the ceiling.
 Hot heads and cold feet anyone?

 Can Infrared Heaters Run All The Time?

 If infrared heating works in a more efficient way than convection heat we don't need to worry about turning it on and off all the time like convection heating.
 Right?

 Infrared heating stores heat in the structure of the space, actually if installed and specified correctly it is more efficient to leave it switched on.